Rigidity for smooth affine pairs over a field: Introduction

 \subsection{Acknowledgment}

-The author is grateful to A.~Ananievsky for many helpful discussions on the problem and related questions, and his help in finding of the mistakes in the early ideas of a proof.
-Also the author thanks I.~Panin and F.~Binda for the consultations on the question on the generality of the Picard rigidity statements and applications of the prober base change theorem.
+The author is grateful to A.~Ananyevskiy for many helpful discussions on the problem and related questions, for his help with finding the mistakes in the early ideas of the proof.
+Also the author thanks I.~Panin and F.~Binda for the consultations on the question on the generality of the Picard rigidity statements and applications of the proper base change theorem.
+The author is grateful to T.~Bachmann for the form of the result in terms of the $\GW(k)$ coefficients.